harrison-kg/my-shopify/README.md

 application runs on port 8084

 * Deployment to docker
-Open the application directory, nevigate to the DockerFile
+Open the application directory, navigate to the DockerFile
 ------------------------------------------------------
 # build image